stephaneeybert/docker-learnintouch/www.learnintouch/README.md

 ```

 Installing the database for the website
-The docker-compose is used only to create and seed the learnintouch.com database.
+The docker-compose is used only to create and seed the `learnintouch.com` database.
 For this operation, it only needs the MySql dependency.
-cd /home/stephane/dev/docker/projects/www.learnintouch

 Installing the website
 ```
+cd /home/stephane/dev/docker/projects/www.learnintouch
 docker stack deploy --compose-file docker-compose-dev.yml wwwlearnintouch docker stack rm wwwlearnintouch
 ```

 Installing the website in production
 ```
+cd /home/stephane/dev/docker/projects/www.learnintouch
 docker stack deploy --compose-file docker-compose.yml wwwlearnintouch docker stack rm wwwlearnintouch
 ```

 View the completion of the installation
 The docker-compose ps command should display an Exit 0 state for the www.learnintouch container
 ```
 $ docker-compose ps